 Unwavering Champion for Our Houston

-My name is Allison Lami Sawyer and I am running against Lloyd Wayne Oliver in the Democratic primary for Texas House Seat 134.
+My name is Allison Lami Sawyer and I am running as the Democratic candidate against Republican Sarah Davis for the Texas House Seat 134.

-I’m not your typical politician—not even close.
-I own a successful oil and gas safety company here in Houston that I built from the ground up.
-As a Rice MBA and a physicist by training, I have a deep understanding of how our state government impacts our schools, businesses, and communities.
+I’m not your typical politician – I’m not really a politician at all.
+I am the co-founder of a successful oil and gas safety company here in Houston, a company that I spent the last eight years building from the ground up.
+I love board games and watching British baking shows.
+And as an entrepreneur, a Rice MBA a physicist and a community volunteer, I’ve had the opportunity to see the many ways in which our state government impacts our schools, businesses, and communities.

-I was raised by a single mother in a small town, and I know what it means to work hard and pull yourself up by the bootstraps.
-At my company, I do not take a single dollar for granted.
-I would show the same respect to my constituents’ tax dollars.
+Raised by a single mother in a small town, I know what it means to work hard and pull yourself up by your bootstraps.
+At my company, I do not take a single dollar for granted and I will show the same respect for your tax dollars.
+I strive for efficient, effective leadership, something that seems to be sorely missing in politics these days.

-Houston has been very good to me and I strive to give back in a variety of ways.
-I advocate in court for children in foster care, I fundraise for the Leukemia Society, and I promote women in science and engineering.
-But this year, I feel called to do more.
+Houston has been very good to me and I have tried to give back in a variety of ways: I mentor for children in foster care, I fundraise for the Leukemia Society, and I promote women in science and engineering.
+But last year, I felt called to do more.

-I have long been disappointed by the incumbent, Sarah Davis, because she puts politics over our city by supporting the following bills that hurt Houston:
+I have long been disappointed by the incumbent, Sarah Davis, because she puts political ideology over common sense, repeatedly supporting the bills that hurt Houston:

 - HB 1774, the Blue Tarp Bill, which makes it harder to recoup insurance claims after storms like Hurricane Harvey